Verifiable Error Bounds for Physics-Informed Neural Network Solutions of Lyapunov and Hamilton-Jacobi-Bellman Equations: Practically verifiable conditions

 \section{Practically verifiable conditions}

 The residual conditions appearing in the previous sections,

 must hold on a region containing the origin.
-Directly verifying such inequalities is often difficult in practice because both sides vanish at the equilibrium point.
-As a result, numerical verification methods such as SMT solvers \cite{gao2013dreal} or neural network verifiers \cite{xu2021fast,wang2021beta} encounter degenerate situations near the origin where arbitrarily small perturbations appear as potential counterexamples.
+Directly verifying such inequalities is often difficult because both sides vanish at the equilibrium point.
+As a result, SMT solvers \cite{gao2013dreal} and neural network verifiers \cite{xu2021fast,wang2021beta} may encounter degenerate situations near the origin, where points arbitrarily close to the equilibrium appear as potential counterexamples.

 To address this issue, we assume that the stage cost functions admit a local quadratic lower bound near the origin.
 That is, there exist $\alpha>0$ and $\rho>0$ such that